Univision’s Upfront 2016 Presentation. Our Audience. The Lyric Theatre, NYC.

 4. Evolution in the Novela Genre: Jessica Rodriguez, Univision CMO and head of program scheduling, talked about the evolution of telenovelas, with a powerful assist from Televisa President José Baston, who appeared in a video showcasing developments in the genre.
 Those changes include shorter storylines, topical subjects and depictions of empowered women, all designed to grow the genre’s appeal for generations to come.
 Rodriguez highlighted four in a slate of 15 for the coming season, describing one, Mujeres de Negro (The Women in Black) as “dark, twisty and fabulous.”

 5. Regional Mexican Music: UCI also revealed a new focus around the #1 radio format for Hispanic Millennials, Regional Mexican.
-The content strategy includes two biopics telling the epic life stories of Jenni Rivera and Joan Sebastian, two concert specials featuring legendary acts Los Tigres del Norte and Vicente Fernandez, and Cancion de Mujer (Song of a Woman), a new reality competition.
+The content strategy includes two biopics telling the epic life stories of Jenni Rivera and Joan Sebastian, two concert specials featuring legendary acts Los Tigres del Norte and Vicente Fernandez, and La Reina de la Cancion (The Queen of the Song), a new reality competition.
 What UCI’s hit La Banda did for pop, Cancion de Mujer will do for Regional Mexican, in its quest to find the next big female star of the genre.

 6. An Exclusive Collaboration: Maybe the biggest news of the week was the announcement of a collaboration between UCI and Netflix, allowing the world’s leading internet television network to leverage the bond UCI has with their audience to introduce millions of additional Hispanic viewers to Narcos and Club de Cuervos for the first time ever on broadcast television in the U.S. The collaboration also includes the co-production of a new series about the life of Joaquin “El Chapo” Guzman.